Amos Goldberg: Views

-Amos Goldberg stated that Israel's actions in Gaza display all the characteristics of genocide, pointing to clear intent from top officials, widespread incitement, and a pervasive dehumanization of Palestinians within Israeli society.
+Since April 2024, Goldberg has argued that Israel's actions in Gaza display all the characteristics of genocide, pointing to clear intent from top officials, widespread incitement, and a pervasive dehumanization of Palestinians within Israeli society.

-Goldberg has stated that Israel's actions during the Gaza war amount to genocide.
 (See Gaza genocide.)
 He came to the view six months into the war as he noted a surge of genocidal rhetoric across media, politics, and public discourse.
-While he affirmed his belief in Israel’s right to self-defense following the October 7 attack, he criticized the Israeli government's response as a 'criminal overreaction.'
-In the view of Goldberg:What is happening in Gaza is a genocide because Gaza does not exist anymore.
+While he affirmed his belief in Israel’s right to self-defense following the October 7 attack, he criticized the Israeli government's response as a “criminal overreaction.”
+He said:What is happening in Gaza is a genocide because Gaza does not exist anymore.
 It was completely destroyed.
 The level and pace of indiscriminate killing of a huge amount of innocent people, including in what Israel designated as a safe zone, destruction of houses, infrastructures, almost all the hospitals and universities, mass displacement, deliberate famine, the crushing of elites (including the killing of journalists, doctors, professors, civil servants...) and the sweeping dehumanization of Palestinians, create an overall picture of genocide.